RTEMS/rtems-docs/c-user/glossary.rst

         mathematically intensive situations.
 It is typically viewed as a logical extension of the primary processor.

+    formal model
+        A model of a computing component (hardware or software) that has a mathematically based :term:`semantics`.

     freed
         A resource that has been released by the application to RTEMS.